Ksrma/HVC4DG/README.md

 which was submitted to IEEE TEVC (under review)

-# HVC4DG
+# HVC4DG/HVC4DGS
-The original algorithm described in Section III-B
+HVC4DG: the original algorithm described in Section III-B

-# HVC4DGS
+HVC4DGS: an improved version of HVC4DG by using the method described in Section III-C

-An improved version of HVC4DG by using the method described in Section III-C
+Currently, codes can work but have not been optimized.
+Some comments may not be up-to-date.
 # Test Set
 Test sets in the numerical experiments (spherical, cliff and hard instances)